-Second, in 2005, long before the term “web scraping” emerged, I downloaded and organized the entire (or close to the entire) contents of the infamous online lawyer forum hosted by the All-China Lawyers Association’s website: over 730,000 messages posted by over 36,000 users, many if not most of whom were lawyers.
+Second, in 2005, long before the term “web scraping” emerged, I downloaded and organized a considerable portion of the contents of the celebrated online lawyer forum hosted by the All-China Lawyers Association’s website: over 173,000 messages posted by over 8,000 users, many if not most of whom were lawyers.
 Owing to its politically sensitive content, the forum became unusable through most of 2006 and was ultimately shut down for good in 2007.
 The relational database I created contains the complete text of each message, information necessary to reconstruct entire threads (thread id, message id, direct and indirect reply relationships, dates and times, username or poster, and profile information associated with users, including geographical information, occupation, firm name, etc.).

 Third, I have created relational databases from court decisions published online.
 Almost a decade ago Chinese courts began posting their written judgments online.
 Local courts’ efforts to make publicly accessible their decisions gained momentum and spread in accordance with signals in 2009 from the Supreme People’s Court.
 Ultimately the top court passed a rule in 2013 (effective in 2014) mandating all courts to post their decisions (with a few exceptions).
 In conjunction with a project led by Benjamin Liebman, Rachel Stern, and Margaret Roberts, I created a dataset of over 1 million judgments from every court in Henan Province between 2009 and 2015 containing the complete text of the decisions (with case details and outcomes), information about the plaintiffs and defendants (sex, age, ethnicity, residence), their legal counsel (lawyer or other type of counsel, name, sex, firm, city), the case’s history (prior litigation), and court context (type of court, court size in terms of judges and docket, docket composition, social and economic characteristics of the locale).
 I built a similar database of over 3 million court decisions from Zhejiang Province.

 Secondary Survey Data